Petrels of The Petrel Station

 Scientific name: Macronectes halli

-Northern Giant Petrels are huge, powerful birds that immediately stand out among the smaller seabirds around them.
+Northern Giant Petrels are huge, powerful seabirds that immediately stand out among the smaller seabirds around them.
 When one cruises in or settles behind the boat, it tends to make its presence known very quickly.

 They are only slightly smaller the similar looking Southern Giant Petrel, and can be told apart most reliably by the reddish tinge at the tip of the bill.
 Younger birds are all dark brown, becoming paler with age.
 With their massive-bills and sheer size these are among the most imposing petrels we encounter.